What is the Best Form of Therapy in Phobia Treatment?

 For example, one of the ways the survival brain makes us uncomfortable when facing our fears is by causing an overload of adrenaline.
 When this happens, it feels so intense that it makes it feel like facing the fear is impossible and not within our control.
 However, this adrenaline rush usually only lasts for about 20 minutes.
 Once the initial rush subsides, individuals can begin to calm down and face their fear in a more rational state.

-Using different therapeutic techniques such as hypnotherapy can help prepare people to push through this initial discomfort of adrenaline overload to make exposure therapy more effective.
-These techniques can even help a person to avoid the adrenaline overload all together by making it easier to take action before the fear can fully take over.
+Using different therapeutic techniques, such as hypnotherapy, can help prepare people to push through this initial discomfort of adrenaline overload to make exposure therapy more effective.
+These techniques can even help a person to avoid the adrenaline overload altogether by making it easier to take action before the fear can fully take over.
 A person’s resolve and coping skills are further strengthened by the rewiring of the subconscious through hypnotherapy.

 When combined with hypnotherapy, the exposure can occur in a highly suggestive state, making the therapy more potent and less distressing for the client.
 This is why the combined approach is so effective and is better than either hypnotherapy or exposure therapy alone.